pendingchaos/WIP24/README.md

 ```shell
 ./install_shaders.sh
 ```
-to install one.
-The list is stored in ~/.wip24/shaders.txt
+to install the list in src/shaders.txt.
+The installed list is stored in ~/.wip24/shaders.txt

 # Uninstallation
 ```shell